Plastic Pollution Strikes Again Killing Rare Sea Turtles

-More Plastic Pollution Leads to Bigger Danger for Wildlife
+More Plastic Pollution Leads to Bigger Danger to Wildlife

-Plastic is much more prevalent today than it was 5 , 10, or even 20 years ago and this increase in the amount of plastic leads to an increase in the amount of litter.
-No matter where litter is tossed, it has a tendency to end up in the water and in many instances the water will lead the debris to the ocean.
+Plastic is much more prevalent today than it was 5, 10, or even 20 years ago and this increase in the amount of plastic leads to an increase in the amount of litter.
+No matter where litter is tossed, it has a tendency to end up in the water and in many instances, the water will lead the debris to the ocean.
 As litter accumulates on the coast, it is eventually swept out to the open ocean and giant garbage flotillas form.
-This open ocean trash commonly referred to a garbage patch is thought to be a main culprit behind the increased instances of sea turtles consuming trash.
+This open ocean trash commonly referred to as a garbage patch is thought to be the main culprit behind the increased instances of sea turtles consuming trash.

 Younger Sea Turtles More Likely to Consume Plastic